 Then, open the lever and give the nut another full turn or so.
 You should now be able to tighten the quick-release firmly without forcing it, ensuring the wheel is firmly and squarely seated in the dropouts.

 Doing this while the bike is sat on the ground can help ensure the wheel is seated squarely within the dropouts.

-Bolt-through axles will usually be threaded through the hub and screwed into the opposing fork leg.
+Bolt-thru axles will usually be threaded through the hub and screwed into the opposing fork leg or chainstay.
 Before riding, you need to make sure the closure system is secured as per manufacturer instructions.

-Next, check the hub is in good condition by rocking the wheel side to side to check for play or sideways movement.
+Next, ensure the hub is in good condition by rocking the wheel from side to side to check for play or sideways movement.

 Finally, give the brake levers a squeeze to check the brakes are working correctly.
 If you notice a slightly more spongy feeling with hydraulic brakes, they might require bleeding.

-Tyres need to be correctly seated in the rim.
+Tyres need to be seated correctly in the rim.
 Examine the bead where the tyre contacts the wheel rim.
-Make sure the bead looks uniform all the way around, if not you may need to reinstall the tyre.
+Make sure the bead looks uniform all the way round.
+If it doesn’t, you may need to reinstall the tyre.

 Next, inspect your fork for hairline cracks or any other kind of damage.
-If you have a suspension fork then check the stanchions for scratches or for excessive suspension fluid near the bolts.
+If you have a suspension fork, check the stanchions for scratches or for excessive suspension fluid near the bolts.